eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The interfaces and protocols used in this flow are the same as for the proximity supervised flow, and are described in [Section 4.4.2](#442-proximity-presentation-flows).
-- **Remote Same-Device Flow**: In this flow, the User utilises a web browser or another application on their User Device to access a Relying Party's a service.
+- **Remote Same-Device Flow**: In this flow, the User utilises a web browser or another application on their User device to access a Relying Party's a service.
 If consuming the service requires the Relying Party to obtain specific attributes from the User's Wallet Unit, the Relying Party sends a presentation request to the Wallet Unit.
 As explained in [Section 4.4.3.2](#4432-same-device-remote-presentation-flows), this request is managed by the web browser on the User's device, utilising a solution like the [W3C Digital Credentials API].
-- **Remote Cross-Device Flow**: In this flow, the User uses a web browser on a device other than their Wallet Instance, for instance a desktop or laptop, to access the Relying Party's service.
+- **Remote Cross-Device Flow**: In this flow, the User uses a web browser on a device other than the User device on which their Wallet Unit is installed to access the Relying Party's service.
+This other device could be for instance a desktop, laptop, or another mobile device.
 If the Relying Party needs to send a presentation request to the User's Wallet Unit, it presents this request to the web browser on the other device.
-Again using the [W3C Digital Credentials API], this web browser might set up a secure communication channel between the other device and the User's device.
+Again using the [W3C Digital Credentials API], this web browser sets up a secure communication channel between the other device and the User's device.
 [Section 4.4.3.3](#4433-cross-device-remote-presentation-flows) explains this in more detail.